allysonyoung/microblog/README.md

 # Microblog
-_The functionality of logging in and out was structured based off of Nat Tuck's NU Mart class example of that same functionality as well as the class notes for CS4550._
+_The functionality of logging in and out and password hashing were structured based off of Nat Tuck's NU Mart class example of that same functionality as well as the class notes for CS4550._

 * GitHub repo: [here](https://github.com/allysonyoung/microblog)